Adversarial Defenses via Vector Quantization: Experiments: Attacks Ignorant of Defenses

-To approximate the expectation in equation (\ref{equ:MC}), we draw 100,000 samples from the estimated distribution $\mathbf{\hat{Q}}_{\overline{C}|X=x}$, which we then average.
-For the second term on the right-hand side of (\ref{equ:kl rpd}) and (\ref{equ:kl swpd}), we utilize a similar method to estimate the distribution of each patch or pixel and subsequently compute the KL divergence.
-Notably, our experiments indicate that the magnitude of the second term is negligibly small (approximately $1e-5$) in comparison to that of the first term, rendering it inconsequential.
-Therefore, we evaluate the KL divergence between the distributions of cluster centers on the MNIST and CIFAR10 datasets.
-To this end, we use the naturally well-trained ResNet18 model and set the hyperparameters to $s=2$, $k=4$, and $\sigma=\tau=4$ for MNIST and $s=2$, $k=10$, and $\sigma=\tau=4$ for CIFAR10.
-In addition, the estimated values of KL divergence are highly sensitive to the number $k_{gmm}$ of clusters used in GMM, leading to significantly different ranges of resulting values.
-Here we select $k_{gmm}=2$ for all three defenses on MNIST and $k_{gmm}=8$ for all three defenses on CIFAR10.
+This divergence can be estimated using a Monte Carlo method, where the expectation is approximated by drawing 100,000 samples from $\mathbf{\hat{Q}}_{\overline{C}|X=x}$ and taking the average.
+For the second term on the right-hand side of Equation \ref{equ:kl prd} and \ref{equ:kl swrd}, we use a similar method to estimate the distribution of each patch or pixel and subsequently compute the KL divergence.
+Notably, our experiments indicate that the magnitude of the second term is negligibly small (approximately $1e-5$) compared to the first term, rendering it inconsequential.
+Therefore, we focus on evaluating the KL divergence between the distributions of cluster centers.

+The estimated values of KL divergence are highly sensitive to the number $K$ of Gaussians used in Gaussian Mixture Model, leading to significantly different ranges of resulting values.
+To ensure a fair comparison among pRD, swRD and RandDisc, we set $K=8$ consistently across all three methods.

-The results are depicted in Figure \ref{fig:kld}.
-For small perturbation size, RandDisc exhibits a lower KL divergence.
-However, as the perturbation radius $\epsilon$ increases, the KL divergences ${\rm D_{KL}}(\mathbf{\hat{Q}}_{\overline{C}|X=x}||\mathbf{\hat{Q}}_{\overline{C}|X=x'})$ for pRD and swRD are much lower than that in RandDisc on both MNIST and CIFAR10.
-This observation suggests that RandDisc may achieve higher certified accuracy than our proposed defenses under small perturbations, but as the perturbation level increases, the certified accuracy of RandDisc will substantially decrease and become much lower than that of our defenses for large values of $\epsilon$.
-These empirical findings and our corresponding explanation are supported by the experiments on robust accuracy presented in Section \ref{sec:robustaccuracy_prdswrd}.
+The results for estimating KL bounds are depicted in Figure \ref{fig:kld}.
+For small perturbation sizes, RandDisc exhibits a lower KL divergence.
+However, as the perturbation radius $\epsilon$ increases, the KL divergences ${\rm KL}(\mathbf{\hat{Q}}_{\overline{C}|X=x}||\mathbf{\hat{Q}}_{\overline{C}|X=x'})$ for pRD and swRD become much lower than that of RandDisc across all datasets.
+This observation suggests that RandDisc may achieve stronger certified robustness than our proposed defenses under small or zero perturbations.
+However, as the perturbation level increases, the certified robustness of RandDisc decreases substantially and falls well below that of our defenses for large $\epsilon$.

+As noted in the previous section, the gap $\Delta: = {\rm Acc}_{\rm nat}-{\rm Acc}_{\rm rob}$ (i.e., the difference between natural and robust accuracies) exhibits a similar trend.
+To see this more clearly, Figure \ref{fig:diff} presents that gaps associated with our defenses across diverse datasets and hyper-parameter settings always manifest smaller values compared to those of RandDisc.
+Indeed, the gap $\Delta$ may be viewed as a proxy for the divergence ${\rm KL}(\mathbf{Q}_{\hat{X}|X=x}||\mathbf{Q}_{\hat{X}|X=x'})$.